-Subsequent VOE investigations extended the results of Onishi and Baillargeon [16] in several ways.
-Surian, Caldi, and Sperber [19] provided evidence that even 13-month-olds can attribute to an agent a false belief about the location of an object, and that this agent need not be human.
+Subsequent VOE investigations confirmed [20] and extended the results of Onishi and Baillargeon [16] in several ways.
+Surian et al. [19] provided evidence that even 13-month-olds can attribute to an agent a false belief about the location of an object, and that this agent need not be human.
 In the familiarization trials, a caterpillar watched an experimenter's hand hide an apple behind one screen and a piece of cheese behind another screen; the caterpillar always approached the same screen to chew on the same, preferred food.
 In the test trial, the hand hid the two food items in the reverse locations before the caterpillar entered the scene.
 The infants looked reliably longer when the caterpillar approached the new location, suggesting that they expected the caterpillar to falsely assume that its preferred food was hidden in the same location as before.
-Song, Onishi, Baillargeon, and Fisher [17] showed that 18-month-olds realize that an agent's false belief about an object's location can be corrected by an appropriate, though not an inappropriate, communication.
-In one experiment, for example, a female agent hid a ball in a box and was absent when an experimenter moved it to a cup.
-When the agent returned, the infants expected her to search in the cup if the experimenter told her "The ball is in the cup!", but to search in the box if the experimenter told her "I like the cup!", as though they recognized that only the first utterance could correct the agent's false belief about the ball's location.
+Song et al. [17] showed that 18-montholds realize that an agent's false belief about an object's location can be corrected by an appropriate, although not